astehlik/typo3-extension-html5mediakit/Documentation/Index.rst

 ----

-This extension provides a new content type “Video / Audio”.
-It allows embedding video and audio files using the corresponding HTML5 elements.
+This extension introduces a new content type called "Video / Audio" providing users with the ability to embed video and audio files using HTML5 elements.
+It supports multiple formats for video and audio uploads, ensuring compatibility across various browsers.

-You can upload video and audio files in multiple formats to support more browsers.
+Additionally, users can enhance the accessibility of their media files by uploading text WebVTT files as captions.
+This feature enables the inclusion of captions in video and audio content, improving the overall user experience and ensuring better accessibility for all users.

 ----